WHERE BASEBALL CARDS

 In the post-World War 2 era, the popularity of baseball cards continued to rise alongside the increasing nationwide interest in Major League Baseball and its stars.
 Companies raced to sign lucrative contracts with players allowing their likenesses to be featured for 8-year runs, which helped standardize the baseball card industry.
 The 1950s brought the first major sports card bubble when demand drastically outpaced supply, now driven by both youth collectors and adult investors.
 Some iconic vintage cards from this time include the iconic 1952 Topps Mickey Mantle and the highly coveted 1933 Goudey Babe Ruth.

-Read also: BASEBALL CARDS BEST BRAND
+Read also: TOP 100 VALUABLE BASEBALL CARDS

 The 1960s saw new innovations like the introduction of color photography, dual images per card in 1964 Topps, and the shift to cardboard stock instead of thin paper.
 Players also began including signatures and other special autograph variations in certain runs.
 Sets from the ’60s like 1965 Topps, 1968 Topps, and 1968 Topps are particularly desirable today given they captured iconic players and memorable rookie cards.
 The 1970s brought licensing issues that disrupted the industry as lawsuits challenged the use of player likenesses, though companies adapted.
 Rookies like George Brett further fueled collector demand.